 While it’s true nobody threw out first pitches quite like George H.W.
-Bush, his son and 43rd President of the United States George W. Bush comes in at a close second.
+Bush, his son and former President George W. Bush comes in at a close second.
 Bush, a legend in the state of Texas known for his array of athletic abilities including on the diamond, could whizz a fastball like very few presidents.

 Terrorist Attacks and the 2001 MLB Season

 Sept.
 11, 2001 was the most devastating day in American history.
 Terrorist attacks to the World Trade Center and the Pentagon in New York City killed more than 3,000 people and left the entire country in shambles.

 MLB canceled its games immediately following the attacks, but league officials and fans knew the sport might be the best way to heal from such a horrid event.
 As a result, play resumed and baseball’s regular season and postseason were pushed back a bit.

 The New York Yankees had advanced to yet another Fall Classic after posting the best record in the American League East, and they were pitted against the Arizona Diamondbacks of the National League.

 The Diamondbacks won both of the first games played, leaving Yankee fans with a bleak outlook on the rest of the World Series on what was already a dreadful two months.